Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Categorical traces and Drinfel'd centers of (graded) finite Hecke categories

 \subsubsection{Hochschild homology}

-Let $c$ be a dualizable object, with dual $c^\vee$, in a symmetric monoidal category $\mathcal{C}$, see~\cite[Volume I, Chapter 1, \S4]{gaitsgory_study_2017}.\footnote{Note that since we are working in a symmetric monoidal category, the left and right duals coincide.} Then, the trace of $c$, also known as the \emph{Hochschild homology} of $c$ and denoted by $\HH(c)$,\footnote{This is not to be confused with the notion of trace used above.
+Let $c$ be a dualizable object, with dual $c^\vee$, in a symmetric monoidal category $\mathcal{C}$ (see~\cite[Volume I, Chapter 1, \S4]{gaitsgory_study_2017} for an extended discussion on this topic).\footnote{Note that since we are working in a symmetric monoidal category, the left and right duals coincide.} Then, the trace of $c$, also known as the \emph{Hochschild homology} of $c$ and denoted by $\HH(c)$,\footnote{This is not to be confused with the notion of trace used above.
 Because of this reason, why we will exclusively use the term Hochschild homology for the type of trace discussed here.} is an element of $\End_\mathcal{C}(\munit_\mathcal{C})$, where $\munit_\mathcal{C}$ is the monoidal unit of $\mathcal{C}$, given by the following composition

 where $\coev_c$ and $\ev_c$ are, respectively, the co-evaluation and evaluation maps coming from the duality datum between $c$ and $c^\vee$.

 The category $\mathcal{C}$ of interest to us is $\Shv_?(\pt)\hphMod$.
 Since $\Shv_?(\pt)$ is a rigid symmetric monoidal category, \cite[Volume I, Chapter 1, Propositions 7.3.2 \& 9.4.4]{gaitsgory_study_2017} imply that any compactly generated category in $\Shv_?(\pt)\hphMod$ is dualizable.
 Given such an object $\mathcal{A}$ in $\Shv_?(\pt)\hphMod$, its Hochschild homology $\HH(\mathcal{A})$ is an object in $\Shv_?(\pt)$.